7 Ways a Business Savings Account Can Improve Your Cash Flow

 6. You Can Use It for Overdraft Protection

 Another benefit of having a separate business savings account is that you can set it up for overdraft protection if you maintain your business checking account in the same bank.
-Using your savings account as overdraft protection means that your savings funds will be transferred automatically to your business checking account to cover your transactions if you overdraw the account, preventing costly fees.
+With overdraft protection set up, your bank will automatically transfer funds from your savings account to cover expenses your checking account cannot cover, helping you prevent overdraft or returned item fees.

-A business savings account can help improve your banking relationship and financial history.
-In general, it can help make your business more creditworthy, especially in the eyes of lenders.
+Having a business savings account can help make your business more creditworthy, especially in the eyes of lenders.
 Lenders will often want to see your bank statements when you apply for business loans or lines of credit.
-Having funds in your savings account shows that you have funds available and are capable of repaying the loan.
+Having funds in your savings account shows that you have funds available and are capable of repaying loans.

 Risks of Not Opening a Business Savings Account

-- Commingling business and personal finances: A business savings account safely stores your company savings in a designated business bank account so that you don’t have to use your personal savings account to save extra business funds.
+- Commingling business and personal finances: A business savings account safely stores your company savings in a designated business bank account, so you don’t have to use your personal savings account to save extra business funds.

 - Being unprepared for emergencies: Without an emergency fund, your business will be vulnerable and less prepared for unforeseen events, which often come with unanticipated business expenses.